 - Negotiated public private broadband partnerships

-- Assisted clients in obtaining and complying with federal broadband funding obligations
+- Successfully assisted clients in obtaining federal broadband funding and complying with federal program grant obligations

 - Assisted clients with federal communications regulatory compliance requirements